 What this means for you is that if your Malamute isn’t receiving enough exercise and exertion, he just isn’t going to build a big enough appetite to eat.
 And when these dogs don’t feel they need to eat, they won’t.
 Snowdogs and northern breeds are not greedy.

-3. No Daily Feeding Routine
+3. Unclear Daily Feeding Routine

 Dogs who graze throughout the day, either due to having their food bowl left down, or from receiving tidbits, are less likely to eat their entire meals.